-- 1. Age and growth study with its applications of albacore resources. - 2.
-Research on the catch at size/age and CPUE standardization of North Pacific albacore. - 3.
-Research on the age and growth and stock assessment of pacific bluefin tuna. - 4.
-Studies on population dynamics and stock assessment for swordfish, sailfish, and blue marlin. - 5.
-Studies on the age/growth, and reproductive biology of black marlin, and striped marlin. - 6.
-Billfish tagging program
+- 1. Research on the catch at size/age and CPUE standardization of North Pacific albacore. - 2.
+Research on CPUE standardization of Pacific bluefin tuna. - 3.
+Studies on CPUE standardization and stock assessment of swordfish and blue marlin. - 4.
+Studies on age and growth, reproduction of striped marlin. - 5.
+Research on CPUE of bigeye and yellow fin tuna. - 6.
+Billfish tagging program.